-I decided to try my hand at making Easter Eggs using only natural ingredients this year.
+I decided to try my hand at natural dyed Easter eggs this year.
 I pulled food and spices out of the cabinet and fridge and got busy trying different things to see what works and what doesn’t.

-I remember my mom and grandma using red onion skins to dye eggs when I was child, but I don’t remember how they dyed the eggs using them.
+I remember my mom and grandma making natural dyed Easter eggs with red onion skins when I was child, but I don’t remember how they dyed the eggs using them.
 A little research and I had an idea of how to go about dyeing the eggs using natural ingredients.

 I used the following items to dye eggs: